mdancho84/mdancho84.github.io/_posts/2019-06-27-data-science-workflow.md

 <i>"I look forward to have you in my courses.
 I will do everything possible to help you succeed."</i>

 <i>-Matt Dancho, Founder of Business Science</i>

+### What do you think about the data science workflow process?
+Let's talk in the comments.

+Please share this article if you enjoyed it!